SWFSC/eSDM/cran-comments.md

 ## Release summary
-This is a minor patch to include update documentation links.
+This is a minor patch to include update documentation links, including to the Shiny app's hosted url.
 There are no changes to package code or functionality

 ## Test environments (R-release = v4.3.2)
 * Windows 10, R-release (local)